MLNativeAI/hono-react/readme.md

 - Efficient dependencies management with Turborepo
 - [Semantic release](https://github.com/semantic-release/semantic-release) pipeline with pull request support

+### Built-in job processor

+This template uses [BullMQ](https://docs.bullmq.io/) and [Redis](https://redis.io/) for handling long-running and scheduled operations.
+You  can use this for any workflows, long running tasks or scheduled tasks (ex. sending delayed emails)

 ## Other features

 - Pre-configured telemetry with Posthog and internal proxy for maximum delivarability